 Here are some features to look for:

-Most field service companies employ customer experience personnel to manage their customer support, in addition to technicians who deal directly with customers.
+Most field service companies employ customer experience personnel to manage their customer support and technicians who deal directly with customers.
 To understand job status without distracting technicians from their current jobs, these individuals need access to the entire customer profile and job history.
-It would also benefit them if they were able to communicate directly and have visibility into the scheduling features.
+It would also benefit them if they could communicate directly and have visibility into the scheduling features.
 This would ensure that the dispatcher does not have to worry about that as much.

 You should look for the following features: